 3. Put in a clean air filter.

 If you have a forced-air heating system (such as a heat pump or furnace), its air filter may be clogged up.
 If this filter becomes too dirty, it will block airflow into the system, possibly leading to the unit overheating and tripping the limit switch.
-Put in a clean filter—and make sure to put in a clean filter every 1-3 months.
+Put in a clean filter to help prevent these shutdowns.

 4. Examine the room vents and registers.